We are Good Morning April

 We have the necessary data protection and processing agreements to secure that our and your data is being carefully handled.
 We have an internal guidebook for everyone employed at Good Morning April to follow when handling these kinds of data, and we never handle highly sensitive nor personal data.

-All employees where trained in September 2018, and retrained yearly.
+All employees were trained in January 2022, and are retrained yearly.

 The overall important bullets you should know about